- tramadol hydrochloride

 The starting dose is usually 100 mg tramadol hydrochloride as prolonged-release tablet twice daily, in the morning and in the evening.
 If the pain relief is not sufficient, the dose may be increased to 150 mg twice daily or 200 mg twice daily.

-The dosage interval must not be less than 8 hours.
+The dose interval must not be less than 8 hours.

 A total daily dose of 400 mg of tramadol hydrochloride should not be exceeded except in special clinical circumstances.